The average cost to install a drip irrigation system is $350, and most residential systems cost between $200 and $850

 The total cost depends on the type and extent of the system—and whether you handle the installation yourself or hire a professional.

-Soaker hoses offer the simplest, least expensive form of residential drip irrigation.
-Essentially a long hose with pores that emit water in a slow, steady volume, standard models with 50 feet of tubing cost an average of $22 and do not require professional installation.
+Soaker hoses, long hoses with pores that emit water in a slow, steady volume, offer the simplest, least-expensive form of residential drip irrigation.
+Standard models with 100 feet of tubing cost an average of $22 and do not require professional installation.

 Unless your garden is particularly large or complex, above-ground systems sold in full kits meet most homeowners’ drip irrigation needs.
 Costs vary depending on the size of your garden bed.